szymach/c-pchart/README.md

 - Added support for PHP versions from 5.4 to 7.1.

 - Made a full port of the library's functionality.
+I have touched very little of the actual logic, so most code from the original library should work.

 - Defined and added namespaces to all classes.

-- Replaced all `exit()` / `die()` commands with `throw` statements to allow a degree of error control.
+- Replaced all `exit()` / `die()` commands with `throw` statements.

-- Refactored the code to meet PSR-2 standard and added annotations (as best as I could figure them out). to methods Also, typehinting was added to methods where possible, so some backwards compatibility breaks may occur.
+- Refactored the code to meet PSR-2 standard and added annotations (as best as I could figure them out). to methods Also, typehinting was added to methods where possible, so some backwards compatibility breaks may occur if you did some weird things.

-- Added a factory service for loading the classes.

 - Moved all constants to a single file `src/Resources/data/constants.php`.
-It is loaded automatically, so no need for manual action.
+It is loaded automatically through Composer, so no need for manual action.

 License:
 ========

 It was previously stated that this package is on [MIT](https://opensource.org/licenses/MIT) license, which did not meet the requirements set by the original author.
 It is now under the [GNU GPL v3](http://www.gnu.org/licenses/gpl-3.0.html) license, so if you wish to use it in a commercial project, you need to pay an [appropriate fee](http://www.pchart.net/license).

 Contributing:
 =============

-If you wish to contribute to the `1.*` version, there is a branch called `legacy` to which you may submit pull requests.
-Otherwise feel free to use the `master` branch.
+All in all, this is a legacy library ported over from PHP 4, so the code is neither beautiful nor easy to understand.
+I did my best to modernize and cover it with some basic tests, but there is much more that could be done.
+If you are willing and have time to fix or improve anything, feel free to post a PR or issue.

 Installation (via Composer):
 ============================